marcus-quincy/sci-vis-final/README.md

     - fixMissingIds.py
         - Adds id's to the data to compensate for all the stars missing data.
     - speedPlot.py
         - Plots the speeds of the stars in relation to the time steps.
+Uses the output of the Split.py script.
     - Split.py
         - Splits the data into escapees and nonescapees.

 ## Steps to reproduce

+### Requirements

+- ParaView (5.11 required for cubic interpolation animation state file)
+- python3
+- numpy
+- scipy
+- pandas
+- seaborn
+- matplotlib

+All these can be installed via `guix shell -m manifest.scm`.

 ### Pre Process the data